Esther Buckwalter, 2012 Morris K. Udall Scholarship recipient.

 Communicative Disorders and Sciences

-Franchesca Arecy is a New York native, born and raised in Queens.
-Arecy attended the State University of New York at New Paltz to obtain a Bachelor's of Arts degree in Communication Disorders and Spanish with a minor in Deaf Studies.
+Franchesca Arecy is a New York native, born and raised in Queens, New York.
+Arecy attended the State University of New York at New Paltz to obtain a Bachelor’s of Arts degree in Communication Disorders and Spanish with a minor in Deaf Studies.
 Following that, Arecy completed her Masters of Science degree in Speech-Language Pathology at Howard University.
-During her time there, she researched the interpretations of figurative language expressions within individuals with cognitive disorders.
-For her master's thesis, Arecy explored the relationship between multilingualism and AAC through a research study to determine if multilingual individuals learn an AAC visual language more completely than monolingual individuals.
-As a doctoral student at the University at Buffalo, Arecy works in the Communicative and Assistive Device Lab exploring ways to improve expressive communication among individuals who use augmentative and alternative devices.
+For her master’s thesis, Arecy explored the relationship between multilingualism and augmentative and alternative communication (AAC) through a research study to determine if multilingual individuals learn an AAC visual language more completely than monolingual individuals.
+Currently, Arecy is pursuing her doctoral studies at the University at Buffalo where she is a research assistant in the Language Learning Lab which focuses on the language acquisition among school-age children with and without speech and language disorders.
+She is also an Early Intervention speech-language pathologist in the Buffalo community.

 Eden, NY